 In most cases, you should also expect traffic coming from the top of the funnel to be a lot higher than those further down the funnel to become Marketing Qualified Leads (MQL) and Sales Qualified Leads (SQL).

 Visitors that become MQLs and SQLs provide larger opportunities they have been identified as leads who have engaged with you and are interested in your product or service.
 On average, SQL conversion rates are higher than MQL conversion rates; the SQL is in the buying cycle while MQLs are not ready for the buying stage just yet.

 Different industries have different conversion rates.
 For example, the average software industry conversion rate it 7% according to Marketingsherpa.
 Average landing page conversion rate should be 20-25% according to Hubspot.
 And average PPC Pay-per-click campaign average conversion rate is 2.35% according to Wordstream.

 Improving Your Lead Conversion

-Despite the need to keep up with industry standards or continue to soar above competitors you can increase your conversion rates.
+You can indeed increase your conversion rates despite the need to keep up with industry standards or continue to soar above competitors.
 The first step is knowing where you stand by computing your conversion rates and contrasting them to the industry standard.
 Once you know where you stand, it’s time to find out how you can improve.
 Here are a few simple tips to improve your company’s conversions: